 There is a specific set of sounds used in Japanese speech.
 Each is either a vowel sound, or a combination of a consonant and vowel, or the sound of the letter n.

-The good news is any given sound is always said the sane way.
-There is no “I read the book, now you read the book” in Japanese.
+The good news is any given sound is always said the same way.
+There is no "I read the book, now you read the book" in Japanese.
 See the spelling in kana and you can pronounce it.

-Of course, it isn’t quite that easy.
+Of course, it isn't quite that easy.
 There are long and short vowels, double consonants, and silent characters.
-And within Japan, there are several dialects that sound verydifferent.
+And within Japan, there are several dialects that sound very different.
 The usage cited herein is generally that heard in Tokyo.

 There are five vowels in the Japanese language.
 They are:

-Where it says “rhymes with”, you could add “always”.
+Where it says "rhymes with", you could add "always".
 Each of the sounds is said the same way every time.
-And each has the same length when speaking.

 Vowels can be short or long.
 Consider the words oki and ookii.
 In the first case, the sound of o and i are short.
 If you spoke oki with a metronome, it would take a count of two - o and ki.